 Many AI speakers work with proprietary algorithms, unreleased research, or government-funded projects subject to export restrictions.
 The International Traffic in Arms Regulations (ITAR) and Export Administration Regulations (EAR) can limit what technologies speakers can discuss or demonstrate internationally.

-Establish clear protocols for presentation content review 60 days before the event.
-This timeline allows for legal review and potential content modifications without last-minute changes.
+Establish clear protocols for presentation content review at least 60 days before the event.
+This timeline allows for legal review and potential content modifications without the chaos of last-minute changes.
+Speakers affiliated with major tech companies or research institutions often have internal review processes that take 2-4 weeks on their own.

 Step-by-Step Process for Booking AI Speakers Internationally